snakemake-workflows/species-quantification/config/README.md

 This workflow has to be configured prior to run.
 It consists of two usages and the `config/config.yaml` should be configured firstly. `benchmarking` should be set to `True` if benchmarking is desired and to `False` if the purpose is only to perform abundance quantification given fastq reads.

-# Unit sheet - Abundance quantification
+# Sample sheet - Abundance quantification

 This sheet **has to be** defined if the **purpose** is only to do **abundance quantification** of samples.